 But there’s an even longer list of things I’ve realized I missed out on, because I was too busy wasting my time on social media.

 Maybe I’ll reactivate my account if someone needs to validate my online existence.
 Maybe.
-But I won’t be back after that.
+But I won’t come back after that.